 Achievement Hunter's Michael and Geoff mind Gavin.
 This happens more so during videos than in real life, although it has been known to happen in their day-to-day lives, as well.

-Leela is this to Fry (being his boss) for the first few episodes of Futurama.
+Leela is this to Fry (being his boss) for the first few episodes.
 After that, he adapts and stops being a Fish Out of Temporal Water, though she still takes on this role from time to time.

 Leela: As I've said before, objects in the future are still just objects, not living things that seem like objects.